GeoscienceAustralia/dea-knowledge-hub/docs/validation/quarterly-report/2026-q2/index.md

 :::{figure} ./VICPW-Map.png

-In the figure, the blue lines show the location of VICPW Long and the yellow lines show the location of VICPW Short.
+In the figure, the blue line shows the location of VICPW Long and the yellow line shows the location of VICPW Short.
 The overpass data from
 Landsat 8 are affected by the poor AOD correction for this location and date, resulting in a less than ideal comparison between field and overpass data.
 However, this work was the first successful demonstration of full-range spectrometer data collected over an intertial zone, which would have been exceedingly difficult with hand-held instrumentation.
+Comparison plots for each band are shown below:

+:::{figure} ./VICPWL.png
+:::{figure} ./VICPWS.png

+The band-by-band plots show that at least qualitatively, there is a good match between satellite- and UAV-based measurements.

 ## Summary of Band-by-Band Matching